(edited from 2022)

 Despite many complications that come with the progression of dementia, there are still ways you can stay connected with your loved one, and appreciate them both past and present.

 Simply acknowledging your relationship on this day is all you really need to do.
 Remind them that they are loved, that they love you, and that you continue to share a connection.
-Maybe follow that up with a greeting card or their favourite treat.
+Here are some activities that can help couples impacted by dementia, connect.

 We have designed 3 valentines that are perfect to give to someone who cares for or is living with dementia.
 Just click the design you like and print from home.
 These cards are meant to be folded in half and you can sign or write your own greeting on the inside.